Świnoujście: Transport

+Sea

 The town is located on both banks of the Świna Channel, which are connected by regular ferries and the underwater Świnoujście Tunnel that was opened in 2023.
 The project cost EUR 191 million and constitutes the only fixed link between two parts of the city and between the rest of country.

 Świnoujście has the largest and most modern ferry terminal in Poland, with regular connections to Denmark and Sweden.
-The city lies at the northern terminus of the S3 expressway, which is, in turn, part of the European route E65 running across Europe from Sweden to Greece. Świnoujście has four railway stations on the eastern bank of the Świna, on Wolin island, with regular regional connections to Szczecin and long-distance connections to other cities in Poland (e.g. Poznań, Katowice, Bielsko-Biała, Kraków and Warsaw).
+The city hosts the headquarters of POLSCA Baltic Ferries, a Polish maritime ferry operator.
+The city lies at the northern terminus of the S3 expressway, which is, in turn, part of the European route E65 running across Europe from Sweden to Greece.

+Rail

+Świnoujście is served by several railway stations: Świnoujście, Świnoujście Centrum, Świnoujście Port, Świnoujście Przytór, and Świnoujście Warszów, with regular regional services (Polregio) to Szczecin and long-distance services (PKP Intercity) to other cities in Poland; such as Poznań, Katowice, Bielsko-Biała, Kraków and Warsaw.
+Historically, numerous other railway stations have served the city, however these have since been either closed or replaced by existing ones.

+Road

 Land border controls were abolished 21 December 2007, and free automobile traffic to and from Germany was allowed for the first time since 1945, as Poland implemented the Schengen Agreement.
 From 20 September 2008, the city has a railway connection to its western portion as well, when the railway line to Ahlbeck was extended eastward to Świnoujście ("Świnoujście Centrum") giving it a direct link to the German railway network.
 The nearest airport at Heringsdorf in Germany, 13 km west of Świnoujście, will likely become more important for travelling to the city, if it ever acquires year-round scheduled passenger connections; it currently has a number of summer connections to German cities only.
 The nearest airport with year-round traffic is the Szczecin-Goleniów "Solidarność" Airport, 80 km to the southeast in Poland.

+Air

 The city does not have an airport.
 The nearest airport is Heringsdorf Airport in Germany located 11 km south west.
 However, the airport only provides some direct routes to other parts of Germany, Luxembourg and Switzerland.
 If residents want to fly to other domestic destinations in Poland, they would need to fly from Solidarity Szczecin-Goleniów Airport as it provides air services to Warsaw which are operated by LOT Polish Airlines.
 The airport is located 76 km south east of Świnoujście.